Sexual and Reproductive Health Services

 Click image to download our contraception brochure

-The ParaGard IUD is hormone-free and doesn’t alter your periods.
-It’s made of plastic and a small amount of natural, safe copper and can work for up to 12 years." - Bedsider.org
+There’s only one IUD without hormones available in the U.S. It’s called Paragard and it’s made of plastic and a small amount of natural, safe copper.
+Paragard doesn’t affect your periods and can work for up to 12 years." - Bedsider.org

 OU Health Services has adopted the University's Protection of Health Information Policies and Procedures as they relate to confidentiality.
 No information concerning any patient's medical condition or care is to be released to anyone other than the patient through personal discussion, telephone, or letter without the patient's written/verbal authorization.